The Puppet Show (Buffy the Vampire Slayer): Plot

-At the talent show, Marc convinces Giles to strap himself into a guillotine, pretending it is a magic prop.
-Buffy, Xander, and Willow rush to rescue Giles, and with Sid's help, they kill Marc — who was the demon all along.
-Sid drives a knife through Marc's heart and collapses as his soul is freed.
-Buffy takes his dummy body into her arms just as the curtain opens.
-Confused, the audience assumes it is part of the show.
+Sid tells Buffy that once they kill the demon, he will die, since his human body has long since crumbled to dust and bone.
+Buffy, Willow and Xander discover Morgan had brain cancer, and therefore the demon should now be looking for someone with a healthy, smart brain—someone like Giles.

-Later that night, Buffy, Xander, and Willow perform a scene from Oedipus Rex.
-After Xander forgets his line, Willow runs off the stage.
+At the talent show, Marc the magician tricks Giles into strapping himself into a guillotine, supposedly a stage magic prop.
+Buffy, Xander and Willow rush to rescue Giles, and with Sid's help they kill Marc — who was the demon all along.
+Sid finishes the demon by driving a knife through Marc's heart and collapses as his soul is freed.
+Buffy takes his dummy body into her arms just as the curtain opens, leaving the school audience, including Snyder, bewildered and confused at the Scoobies.

 Production

 Vox notes that, during the closing credits, it has "Buffys first and only tag scene, which sees the Scoobies doing the world's worst staged reading of Oedipus."
 The only other time the closing credits were altered was in "Once More, With Feeling," when the dance of the road sweepers was played instead of Nerf Herder's usual theme music.

 Nicholas Brendon ad-libbed Xander using Sid the Dummy to reference Stephen King's The Shining with his exclamation, "Redrum!
 Redrum!" (i.e., "murder" backwards).